 As much as we’d like to tell ourselves the cover of a book matters less than the content between its covers, the truth is that many readers will judge it first based on characteristics like its title.
-The same is true of businesses – potential customers look to the business name first for clues as to what might be offered and what kind of experience they may expect.
+The same is true of businesses – potential customers first look to the business name for clues as to what might be offered and what kind of experience they may expect.

 An effective business name draws people in and acts as an extension of the company’s brand.
 On the other hand, an ineffective business name can confuse people, fail to capture their attention, or even turn them away.

 What should you be thinking about when you’re trying to name your company?
 Here are four tips for choosing a catchy and winning business name.

 Keep it Short and Snappy